inconsistent-dg/AC-Modding/ACNH/NHSE.md

 Before attempting this, make sure that you set your switch time to a **Monday**.
 Any other day of the week could be used (excluding Sunday) but setting it to Monday allows for 6 days of no resetting.
 Now make a dump of your save on Monday.

-You (or your visitors) needs to sell exactly **30 turnips** for this to work.
+You (or your visitors) need to sell exactly **30 turnips** for this to work.
 Do **NOT** type `turnips` into NHSE, type in **30 turnips** and spawn that instead.
-When you (or the visitor) sells, they'll see a sum of `-64,771,104` bells.
+When you (or the visitor) sell, they'll see a sum of `-64,771,104` bells.
 If they do not see this, then they did not sell 30 turnips.
 But if you do, accept the trade, and in your ABD  you will see max bells.

 Set your values to this.